2023 Solar Incentives Guide for Fernandina Beach, FL - Tax Credits & Rebates

 Federal Solar Incentives

-The ITC can be credited towards the value of a solar system installed on your primary or secondary residence in the United States.
-The solar system must have been installed on a property you own after January 1, 2006 for you to claim the credit.
-Originally, the ITC covered 30% of all system costs (panels, accessories, labor and equipment), although this amount has fluctuated slightly over the years between 26-30%.
+The ITC applies to the value of a solar system installed on your primary or secondary residence in the United States.
+The solar system must have been installed after January 1, 2006, on a property owned by you for you to be eligible for the credit.
+The ITC initially covered 30% of all system costs (panels, labor, accessories and equipment), although the total amount has fluctuated slightly over the last few years between 26-30%.
 The amount you qualify for will depend on when your solar system was installed.
-There is no cap on the claim amount.
+There is no cap on the amount you can claim.

-To better understand how the ITC might apply to your situation, call your local Fernandina Beach solar panel installer and request more information.
+Wondering how the ITC applies to your specific situation?
+Contact your local Fernandina Beach solar panel installation expert to get more information.

-More information about the new Inflation Reduction Act can be found here.
-Your local Fernandina Beach solar panel installation experts can answer your questions and explain how the new Clean Energy Credit will apply to you.
+Click here to learn more about the new Inflation Reduction Act.
+Your local Fernandina Beach solar panel installer can answer your questions and explain how the new Clean Energy Credit will apply to you.

 State & Local Solar Incentives